 The following figure illustrates GyanPro's Teaching Strategies.

 Storytelling : Scientific storytelling engages children and helps them to ask questions about science like, “Why did this happen?”, “What would we do next?”, “How is this possible?”, etc. The storytelling mapping technique used here also helps teach children and influence them to develop their memory, retention and listening skills.

 Hands-on Activities: We believe that busy hands make busy brains and hence incorporate lot of activities to involve active participation of students to experience scientific concepts.
 It can be a simple experiment like spectroscope to learn about light or a wireless electricity activity to learn about the future of power transmission or anything similar.
 Such activities will also help children to develop their fine motor skills and dexterity.

 Role Plays: Role playing activities help students to involve themselves both intellectually and physically while learning a new concept.
 This allows children to become familiar with various scientific concepts being taught.

 Role playing not only helps children to open up and become enthusiastic to newer ideas and concepts, but also allows them to become active participants in the entire learning process.

-Puzzles: While solving puzzles, students are not concerned with the difficult science content, so they are better able to reflect on problem-solving.
-Importantly, we encourage students to reflect on their process.
-Asking questions like "How did you use creativity to solve this puzzle?" and "How do you think scientists use creativity?" are necessary to focus student thinking on understanding science concepts.
+Puzzles: Asking questions like "How did you use creativity to solve this puzzle?" and "How do you think scientists use creativity?" are necessary to focus a student’s thinking on understanding science concepts.